Low Intervention — The Most Modern of Wine Shops

 Natural wines have been with us for thousands of years but it is not until recently that their credentials have been fully acknowledged — being pure, kinder to the planet and possibly better for your health.
 Primarily made with the lowest possible chemical or mechanical intervention, natural wine is the go-to way of wine drinking for the purists out there.

-Low Intervention also offer the option to buy by the bottle.
 We are particularly fond of anything from the Burgundy wine purveyor Frederic Cossard who creates wines that are opulent in both taste and looks.
 Try his ‘Feel Good’ Savagnin on a summer night or save his Gevry-Chambertin for a special occasion.